marrow/WebCore/docs/source/core/basic/templating.rst

 Defining Your Own
 -----------------

-To add objects to the global template namespace, extend the ``cti.middleware.registry`` dictionary:
+To add objects to the global template namespace, append to the ``cti.middleware.registry`` dictionary:

 .. code-block:: python

    from cti.middleware import registry

-   registry.extend(dict(
+   registry.append(dict(
            myglobal = "foo"
        ))